-- Infants under 1 year can have their eyes closed, a turned head and off centered face.
+- Infants under 1 year can have their eyes closed, a turned head, and off-centered face.

-- No other objects can be in the photo including: toys, hands, pacifiers, blankets etc.
+- No other objects can be in the photo including toys, hands, pacifiers, blankets, etc.

-Though children have differing rules, photos must still have good lighting, be in focus and have no digital alterations.
+Though children have differing rules, photos must still have good lighting, be in focus, and have no digital alterations.

 Price and Cost

 Taking the photos and paying are two completely different items.
 If you feel more comfortable having these passport and visa photos processed in a more traditional route, it will end up costing you more.
-Plus, it takes time away from your every day schedule to get them done.
+Plus, it takes time away from your everyday schedule to get them done.
 A post office can cost around €15 for a set of two pictures.
 Selecting a modern, quicker alternative such as iVisa Photos can save you higher costs.
-Two photos for either a passport or visa is €5.70.
+Two photos for either a passport or a visa is €5.70.
 That’s a €10 savings and when you order more, the price per photo goes down.
 Getting a passport photo online is a much better deal, especially for multiple photos.